csmathguy/csmathguy/README.md

 When I don't live up to my own expectations.

 ### Goals:
-* Help my children be emotionally intellegent and life long learners.
+* Help guide my children to be emotionally intellegent and life long learners.
 * Dedicate time each week to learning something new.
-* Be financial independent (FIRE FTY).
+* Become financial independent (FIRE).